gbevin/SendMIDI/README.md

 The MIDI device name doesn't have to be an exact match.
 If SendMIDI can't find the exact name that was specified, it will pick the first MIDI output port that contains the provided text, irrespective of case.

-Where notes can be provided as arguments, they can also be written as note names, by default from C0 to G10 which corresponds to note numbers 0 to 127.
+Where notes can be provided as arguments, they can also be written as note names, by default from C-2 to G8 which corresponds to note numbers 0 to 127.
 By setting the octave for middle C, the note name range can be changed.
 Sharps can be added by using the '#' symbol after the note letter, and flats by using the letter 'b'.

 In between commands, timestamps can be added in the format: HH:MM:SS.MIL, standing for hours, minutes, seconds and milliseconds (for example: 08:10:17.056).
 All the digits need to be present, possibly requiring leading zeros.
 When a timestamp is detected, SendMIDI ensures that the time difference since the previous timestamp has elapsed.

+When a timestamp is prefixed with a plus sign, it's considered relative and will be processed as a time offset instead of an absolute time.
+For example +00:00:01.060 will execute the next command one second and 60 milliseconds later.
+For convenience, a relative timestamp can also be shortened to +SS.MIL (for example: +01.060).

 ## Examples